MISTER SIZE 64mm Condoms

 What brands make large condoms?

 Most brands make large size condoms, although the actual dimension may vary from brand to brand.
 The only way to make sure the condoms you want are the right size is by checking the product’s dimensions.
-We recommend to do this despite the label advertising them as large or magnum condoms, because if the condom doesn’t fit right it may break or slide off during sex.
+We recommend doing this despite the label advertising them as large or magnum condoms, because if the condom doesn’t fit right it may break or come off during sex.

 Here at Condoms.uk, we sell a variety of large condoms from the most popular brands.
 To help you out, check out the list below to find the right large condoms for you.